danielt17/Cryptopals-challenges/README.md

 # Cryptopals-challenges
-Solving cryptopals crypo challenges https://cryptopals.com/.
+Solving cryptopals crypo challenges https://cryptopals.com/ in python.

 # What is this ?